-Theresa McEwen, Executive Director, joined CCASN in 2015.
+Theresa McEwen, Senior Coordinator, joined CCASN in 2015.
 As a school administrator for more than 20 years in both Southern and Northern California, Theresa championed the expansion of college and career options for all students, most recently as principal at Tennyson High School for four years, and as principal at San Lorenzo High School for five years.
 Theresa comes to CCASN from the Sacramento City Unified School District (SCUSD), where she served as Director of High School Redesign.
 As a leader in the Linked Learning District Initiative, Theresa worked closely with leaders in other districts committed to developing the Linked Learning approach.

-David Stern, co-founder of CCASN, is Emeritus Professor of Education at UC Berkeley, and past Director of the National Center for Research in Vocational Education (NCRVE).
+Dr. David Stern, co-founder of CCASN, is Emeritus Professor of Education at UC Berkeley, and past Director of the National Center for Research in Vocational Education (NCRVE).
 An economist by training, he has written numerous books and articles about connections between learning and work, and improving options for under-served high school students.

 Susan Tidyman, State and Regional Coordinator, has been a team member and lead manager in CCASN since 1998, and was previously the State administrator of the Partnership Academies for the California Department of Education.
 She has worked in many states as well as extensively in California, managing a variety of projects and offering professional development related to the implementation of career academies and small learning communities in high schools.